HoangNhan247/h0void/README.md

-# h0void
+# Python

-All my Python projects are here :)
+Some of my work I made while learning new stuff on Python :)